SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Validation of the analysis pipeline

 \subsubsection{Validation of the full pipeline}

 We run our full analysis pipeline on \fullmock{} simulations to check that our methodology is unbiased.
 This operation also validates that the scatter is accurately modeled by the covariance matrix.
 First, we take simulated signal-only maps, add sign-flip noise maps, and inpaint at the location of masked sources as we do for the data.
 Second, we run the band power estimation pipeline on these combined maps using the same procedure as for the data.
 Third, we use our cosmological likelihood from \cref{sec:likelihood} to obtain \lcdm{} parameter constraints for each set of band powers from step two.
 For those runs, we set polarized beam, quadrupolar beam leakage, and dust-related parameters to their default values (listed in \cref{tab:foreground-priors,tab:nuisance-priors}), since the simulations do not include these effects.
 We perform these steps for a total of $100$ realizations and compare the parameter constraints from simulations to the input values.
 We find that the mean of the posterior distributions is consistent with the input values and that the scatter of the posteriors is well described by the expected covariance matrix.
-We show the results of this test, for which the PTE is 0.25, in \cref{fig:mock_validation}.
+We show the results of this test \replace{, for which the PTE is 0.25,}{} in \cref{fig:mock_validation}. \RR{The PTE is computed over the full five-dimensional parameter space, accounting for correlations among parameters.
+It is found to be 0.25, above the pre-defined threshold of 0.05.}